 Currently, Joseph resides in Boise, Idaho, with his wife, Lenise Redding, who besides working as a paralegal and online notary, also co-manages his career and co-produces his albums.
 Together, they raise miniature American Eskimo dogs, which are frequently featured on Lenise’s Facebook postings.
 In addition to his solo performances, he also continues to play live gigs with two local bands: the rhythm and blues RJ McGinnis Band, and an ‘80s tribute band, Casio Dreams.
 He also holds a second degree blackbelt in Chinese Shao-Lin Kung Fu and Tai Chi which, owing to the training and discipline required for those practices, informs and influences both his music and his teaching of music.

-Young has lived most of his life in Idaho, and much of his work is inspired by nature.
-One of his goals is to make "music without boundaries" which offers a universal sound that everyone can enjoy.
-Another of his goals, he says, "is to help people work through their emotions, releasing the negative as they grow and change, and serving as a catalyst to help with their transformation."
+One of Joseph’s goals is to make music without boundaries which offers a universal sound that everyone can enjoy.
+“I want my music to take listeners on a journey of discovery, to help them work through their emotions, releasing the negative, as they grow and change, and serving as a catalyst to help with their transformation."